facebook/react-native-website/docs/flexbox.md

 - `space-between` Evenly space of children across the container's main axis, distributing remaining space between the children.

 - `space-around` Evenly space of children across the container's main axis, distributing remaining space around the children.
-Compared to `space between` using `space around` will result in space being distributed to the beginning of the first child and end of the last child.
+Compared to `space-between` using `space-around` will result in space being distributed to the beginning of the first child and end of the last child.

-Adding `justifyContent` to a component's style determines the **distribution** of children along the **primary axis**.
+Adding `justifyContent` to a component's style determines the **distribution** of children along the **main axis**.
 Should children be distributed at the start, the center, the end, or spaced evenly?
 Available options are `flex-start`, `center`, `flex-end`, `space-around`, `space-between` and `space-evenly`.

 learn more [here](https://yogalayout.com/docs/justify-content)